Is Running On A Treadmill Safe For Your Knees?

 These thicker, orthopedic belts help you get a great workout and there’s less wear and tear on your body than with traditional belts.

-*The 3G Cardio Elite Runner Treadmill retails for $3,399 and has a DC 4.0 hp motor, 22×62 belt size, max user weight of 400 pounds and assembled weight of 386 pounds.
+*The 3G Cardio Elite Runner Treadmill has a DC 4.0 hp motor, 22×62 belt size, max user weight of 400 pounds and assembled weight of 386 pounds.

 This is a high-end treadmill, which is about half the price of comparable commercial and elite treadmills.
 This 3G Cardio Elite Runner Treadmill has an upgraded, commercial Ortho Flex Shock™ suspension system to provide plenty of cushion over the powerful motor in the privacy of your own home.